RC Lens

 Racing Club de Lens (/fr/), commonly referred to as RC Lens or simply as Lens, is a French professional football club based in the northern city of Lens in the department of Pas-de-Calais.
 The club's nickname, Les Sang et Or, comes from its traditional colours of red and gold.
-As of the 2024–25 season, Lens competes in Ligue 1, the highest tier of French football.
+As of the 2026–27 season, Lens competes in Ligue 1, the highest tier of French football.

-Lens won the Division 1 (now Ligue 1) title in the 1997–98 season, and has finished as runner-up on five occasions, most recently in the 2022–23 season.
+Lens won the Division 1 (now Ligue 1) title in the 1997–98 season, and has finished as runner-up on five occasions, most recently in the 2025–26 season.
+Lens also finished as runner-up three times in Coupe de France before securing their maiden cup in 2026.
+Lens won the Trophée des Champions for the first time in 2026, having finished as runner-up in 1998.
 The club has a strong rivalry with neighbors Lille OSC, with whom they contest the Derby du Nord.